CODWRD/Nodefarm/README.md

 - Display country of origin for each product
 - Show product price and available quantity
 - Practice backend development with Node.js
-- A project for I used for learning and simulation purposes
+- A project I used for learning and simulation purposes
 - Run on a localhost server (127.0.0.1) at port 8000

 ---